StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/COMMON/Extending-with-Other-Tools.md

-# Extending Your Project: Lightspark, FewSats, Lexe
+# Extending Your Project: Lightspark, FewSats, Lexe & More

 While Block Goose and Alby are core, these tools can add powerful capabilities.
-This guide briefly covers integrating Lightspark, FewSats, and Lexe.
+This guide briefly covers integrating Lightspark, FewSats, Lexe, and other notable services.

 ## 1. Lightspark: Enterprise-Grade Lightning